hashgraph/hedera-forking/INTERNALS.md

 ### Constraints

 - Code returned for HTS Tokens should **not** be changed.
 This will allow us to use the same mechanism and state for existing tokens in the remote network, or newly created tokens in the local network.
-- Avoid the need for developers to initiate extra processes, _e.g._, start `local-node` to enable forking.
+- Avoid the need for developers to initiate extra processes, _e.g._, start Solo to enable forking.
 - Storage slots need to be consistent with existing tooling.
 For example, Foundry supports the `deal` cheatcode <https://book.getfoundry.sh/reference/forge-std/deal>, which allows users to change the balance of _any_ ERC20 token.
 Our forking support should be compatible with this use case.

   ```solidity